marcolaux/asus-g14-fedora/README.md

 > we copy everything in this repo of usr to /usr/

-> we make the script /usr/sbin/asusboot executable
+> we make the script /usr/sbin/asusboot and /usr/lib/systemd/system-sleep/asus_keyboard_backlight executable

+> mod the keyboard that page up / down is mapped to fn+up/down
+> you can use brightnessctl -d asus::kbd_backlight s +1 and brightnessctl -d asus::kbd_backlight s 1- and map this to a key of your choice in your DE

 **5. Update the repos and install some packages**
 ```bash